 For that, you need a central repository of ALL your lease data.

-That’s why the best lease accounting software aggregates data for real estate, equipment, vehicles, land, and anything else your organization leases.
-It also collects information used in the day-to-day administration of your leases, not just the payment amounts and dates.
+That’s why the most valuable enterprise lease accounting software aggregates data for real estate, equipment, vehicles, land, and anything else your organization leases.
+It also should collect information used in the day-to-day administration of your leases, not just the payment amounts and dates.

 Lease accounting tip: The ability to see side-by-side calculations for a lease according to the different standards (FASB ASC 840 vs ASC 842, for example) can be a valuable tool for decision making.
 Only the best lease accounting software offers this feature along with the ability to do hypothetical calculations.